Switch

 afterwards she back at the hole.
 She peeled back the wrapper of the Nutty Bar(TM)

 and dropped it in front of the opening.
-Now there was nothing to do but wait and hope
+Now there was nothing to do but wait

 her human reflexes would be fast enough.